MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-intune.md

 1. Review your settings and choose **Create** to deploy the configuration.

 1. Repeat steps 2-9 to create profiles for the:
     1. **DeviceComplianceOnboarding.xml** file.
-Name it *Onboarding Package*
+Name it *Purview Device Onboarding Package*
     1. **com.microsoft.wdav.mobileconfig** file.
-Name it *MDE Preferences*
+Name it *Endpoint Device Preferences*

 1. Open **Devices** > **Configuration profiles**, you should see your created profiles there.

-1. In the **Configuration profiles** page, choose the profile that you just created, for example *CombinedMobileConfig* and choose **Device status** to see a list of devices and the deployment status of the configuration profile.
+1. In the **Configuration profiles** page, choose the profile that you just created, for example *SystemMobileConfig* and choose **Device status** to see a list of devices and the deployment status of the configuration profile.